 For more information on how to choose the best Vitamin C serums, check out our Simple Guide to Vitamin C Serums at the bottom of this page.
 We include info on how Vitamin C serums work, what ingredients to look for, and which to avoid.
 We even break down which Vitamin C types and serum ingredients are best for each skin type.

 What’s on This List?

 We researched hundreds of Vitamin C serums to bring you the 13 most effective products available.
-Not only did we look for products that actually work, but we also excluded any product that used cheap ingredients that are known to be toxic and irritating like Parabens, Phthalates, Sulfates, PEG compounds, Petrochemicals & Mineral Oils, Ethoxylated Ingredients, as well as Synthetic Fragrances & Colors.
+Not only did we look for products that actually work, but we also excluded any product that uses ingredients like Parabens, Phthalates, Sulfates, PEG compounds, Petrochemicals & Mineral Oils, Ethoxylated Ingredients, as well as Synthetic Fragrances & Colors.
 The result?
 This list of Vitamin C serums is by far the best around.
 You can rest assured that these products are clean, non-toxic, and very effective at delivering a potent blast of Vitamin C to your skin.
 You can even filter the list by skin type, price, and ingredient quality.
 Enjoy!